 Royal Decree 1737/2010, of December 23rd, approves the Regulation that establishes the inspections of foreign vessels in Spanish ports.
 These inspections are carried out to ensure compliance with International and European Conventions and Regulations for the safety of life at sea, marine and environmental protection, and life and work standards for seafarers, all within the frame of the Memorandum of Understanding of Paris (the “Paris MOU”).

 The competent authority for foreign vessel inspections is the Ministry of Development through the Harbour Master Offices in each port.

 Groundings and wreck removal outside internal waters are also subject to the powers of the Ministry of Development through the Harbour Master Offices, whereas grounding and wreck removal within internal waters are subject to the relevant Port Authority.
-In both cases, the competent authorities have the power to request salvage or wreck removal operations to the owner or its insurer.
-If owners or insurers do not comply with this request, the competent authorities are empowered either to sink the vessel or remove the wreck, all at the owners'/insurers' expense, without the possibility to claim limitation of liability.
+In both cases, the competent authorities have the power to request salvage or wreck-removal operations from the owner or its insurer.
+If owners or insurers do not comply with this request, the competent authorities are empowered either to sink the vessel or remove the wreck, all at the owner’s/insurer’s expense, without the possibility of claiming limitation of liability.
 Authorities would have a lien on the recovered property and can sell it to recover the costs incurred.